isavita/gamescribe/README.md

 # Gamescribe

-Gamescribe generates 2D game concepts based on user-uploaded images and text input using AI.
-This project was created for the Mistral London Hackathon.
+Gamescribe generates 2D game concepts based on user-uploaded images and text input using AI. **This project was created for the Mistral London Hackathon on October 5-6, 2024**.

-## Mistral London Hackathon

-This project is a submission for the Mistral London Hackathon.
-It showcases the capabilities of Mistral AI in game concept generation and image analysis.

 ## Quick Start